mspark/jdaw/README.md

 This project tries to provide an infrastructure for an easy and fast discord bot development.
-It is a library which provides a set of "standard" features which can be found in many self written discord bots.
+It is a library which provides a set of "standard" features for text commands which can be found in many self written discord bots.

-This project uses [JDA](https://github.com/DV8FromTheWorld/JDA) (java discord api implementation) and the [Spring Framework](https://spring.io/projects/spring-framework).
+This project uses [JDA](https://github.com/DV8FromTheWorld/JDA) (java discord api implementation)

 It aims on simplifying the development of independent commands.
 It also has support for multiple bot tokens for balancing mechanisms.